howsoai/howso-docs/_sources/user_guide/json_features.rst.txt

 Notebook Recipe
 ---------------
 This user guide has its content outlined in the
 `JSON as a Feature Notebook <https://github.com/howsoai/howso-engine-recipes/blob/main/1-engine-intro.ipynb>`_

 Concepts & Terminology
 ----------------------
 This guide focuses primarily on the concept of JSON/YAML objects as features.
 We additionally recommend being familiar with the following concepts:

-- :ref:`Trainee <../getting_started/terminology:trainee>`
+- :ref:`trainee`
-- :ref:`React <../getting_started/terminology:react>`
+- :ref:`react`
-- :ref:`Case <../getting_started/terminology:case>`
+- :ref:`case`
-- :ref:`Feature <../getting_started/terminology:feature>`
+- :ref:`feature`
-- :ref:`Action Features <../getting_started/terminology:action features>`
+- :ref:`action_features`
-- :ref:`Context Features <../getting_started/terminology:context features>`
+- :ref:`context_features`
 - :doc:`Feature Attributes <feature_attributes>`

 How-To Guide
 ------------
 Howso Engine can accept JSON and YAML objects as feature values, treating them like any other feature.
 This can allow more complex objects to be represented than just numbers or strings.

 Declaring a Feature as JSON/YAML
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When calling :func:`howso.utilities.infer_feature_attributes`, a feature can be declared as JSON or YAML by setting its ``data_type`` attribute.

 .. code-block:: python